dkim949/dkim949.github.io/works/delivery-time-estimation.md

 4. **Custom Loss Functions**: Developed service-specific loss functions to address unique prediction requirements and business goals.

+5. **Metric Development**: Created and adjusted performance metrics to align with evolving business requirements.

+6. **Flexible Model Tuning**: Designed models to be easily adjustable based on changing business priorities, going beyond traditional accuracy metrics like RMSE and MAE.

 ## Model Monitoring and Maintenance

 Key aspects of the monitoring and maintenance phase included: